-In light of 2016 diffusion tube monitoring results, Telford and Wrekin Council are already taking the relevant steps to address the two areas identified as having poorer air quality than other areas in the borough.
-To demonstrate this, the council's Public Protection Department have been working closely with the Highways department to introduce smart traffic lights at the Watling street junction to improve traffic flow and reduce engine idling (Table 2.2).
-This will be monitored through the introduction of an additional five diffusion tubes within this area which will be the key performance indicator of the success of this measure.
+In light of 2016 diffusion tube monitoring results, Telford and Wrekin Council took relevant steps to address the two areas identified as having poorer air quality than other areas in the borough.
+To demonstrate this, the council's Public Protection Department and Highways department introduced smart traffic lights at the Watling street junction to improve traffic flow and reduce engine idling.
+This project has now been completed and the results from monitoring in 2017 show that the levels of NO2 have decreased from 39.07 to 32.46.

-The council have also introduced additional diffusion tubes at four locations that represent relevant exposure in close proximity to Coach Central, where NO2 concentrations were identified as some of the highest in the borough.
-This is the case, as after liaising with DEFRA, we understood that the diffusion tube location located at Coach Central in 2015/2016 monitoring did not represent relevant exposure based the AQ Objectives.
-However, this tube has been left in place to monitor any impact on air quality from current new development within the area.
+In 2017 the council introduced additional diffusion tubes at four locations that represent relevant exposure in close proximity to Coach Central, where NO2 concentrations were identified as some of the highest in the borough.
+This is the case, as after liaising with DEFRA, we understood that the diffusion tube location located at Coach Central in 2016 monitoring did not represent relevant exposure based the AQ Objectives.
+The monitoring in this area shows that where there is relevant exposure the levels of NO2 are well below the AQO.
+As a result of this 4 of the tubes in this area are being removed to concentrate on monitoring in Mill Bank, the 2017 monitoring identified Mill Bank as having the highest NO2 levels.